Best Vlogging Gear – Vlogger Starter Pack:

 Since launching my vlog in 2016, I’ve had countless people ask me what vlogging equipment I use.
 It’s an important question.
 Buying any vlogging equipment can be expensive, so it’s important to make sure you buy what’s best for you.

-Before I started vlogging, I spent hours and hours researching the best cameras, microphones, drones, tripods etc. If you’re just starting out, it can be quite daunting, so I’ve written this article to go over all the vlogging gear I have and reccomend.
+Before I started vlogging, I spent hours and hours researching the best cameras, microphones, drones, tripods etc. If you’re just starting out, it can be quite daunting, so I’ve written this article to go over all the vlogging gear I have and recommend.

 Best Equipment For Creating a Vlog